-As I live in a very rural part of the world where the main industries are all agriculture-based, I am subjected daily to a vast array of odors.
-All manner of foulness surrounds me and leaves me downwind no matter what direction the wind’s blowing.
-Perhaps it’s the smell of money, as many farmers are fond of saying, but to me it just smells like crap.
+When one lives in a very rural part of the world where the main industries are all agriculture-based, one is subjected daily to a vast array of unpleasant odors.
+All manner of foulness and stink surrounds you and leaves you downwind no matter what direction the wind’s blowing.
 There isn’t much one can do about odors carried on the wind.
 But at least we can get some control and keep odors to a minimum within the shelter of our own castles.
 Every odor is a little different.
 If you’re asking yourself how to get rid of odor, you have to ask another question in reply: What kind of odor are we talking about?
 With that question answered you can then tailor your cleaning strategy appropriately.

 More Odor Topics

 Identify and remove any obvious causes of odor.
 The first step in getting rid of any smell or odor is going to be getting to the root of the problem and removing it.
 If you saw the event that caused the odor then it shouldn’t be too hard to figure out what to do next.
 But sometimes smells and odors are sneaky.
 In the case of some pet odors the odor-causing agent might permeate a fabric or carpeted surface and dry without leaving a stain.
+This happens specifically if the cat/dog happens to use a room that you don’t often go into.
 Mildewy smells are usually related to excessive humidity or leaking water.
 In the worst cases, both of these examples might require removing material and replacing it.

-Masking with deodorizers doesn’t really avoid odors.
+Masking with deodorizers doesn’t really get rid of odors.
 However, deodorizers can make life tolerable.
 I tend to burn a lot of incense and scented candles when I’m home because I prefer those smells to the odor of stale mastiff fart (I have four).
-Some people also like the fruity plug-in fragrance dispensers or the flowery aerosol spray—I find them overpowering.
+Some people also like the fruity plug-in fragrance dispensers or the flowery aerosol spray, but either I find them overpowering or they do a poor job of masking the odor.
 If you are able to find the source of the smell, remove it, clean the area, and then keep the air around it moving.
 Most odors should be eliminated by doing this.
 Unless of course they’re leaking out of your dog’s rear end.

 Professional Odor Removal

 Unless you are dealing with something like a dead body, sewage backup, damage from floods, or cleaning up after a hoarder, most odors can be eliminated with a little bit of detective work and elbow grease.
 However, we always have the option of calling in somebody else to do the job for us.
 A quick glance through your yellow pages should yield a couple of options for you to investigate.
-Be sure to ask if they have experience cleaning up odors similar to the ones you have.
+Be sure to ask if they have experience cleaning up odors similar to the ones you have, and make sure they’re insured/bonded.
 Also insist on getting a quote for their estimated costs as sometimes services like this can get quite expensive.

 Natural Odor Removal